Get Career Guidance Grounded in the Standard

-The promotion conversation ended with "not yet" -- but nobody could point to what specific evidence would change the answer.
+The promotion conversation ended with "not yet", and nobody could point to what specific evidence would change the answer.
 The feedback felt subjective, and you left without a clear picture of what to work on or how to show progress.
 This guide walks you through finding the specific gaps between where you are and where you need to be, then building a visible evidence record that grounds the next conversation in facts.
+For the other half of this job, reviewing a deliverable against the same standard, see Get Output Review Grounded in the Standard.

 Two products work together in this workflow.
 Guide is an AI agent that reasons about your organization's engineering standard -- it identifies gaps and gives career advice grounded in your actual skill and behaviour definitions.
 Landmark reads your engineering artifacts (pull requests, design documents, code reviews) and shows which standard markers your work has evidenced.
 Together they replace subjective impressions with specific, standards-grounded answers.